antoinecoulombe/cotulity/README.md

 $ docker-compose exec api npm run seed
 ```

-To rebuild the database and clear all data, run the following command in a new terminal window:
+To rebuild the database, clear all data and insert all seeds, run the following command in a new terminal window:

 ```bash
 $ docker-compose exec api npm run migrate:reset